-Prof. EG Rohwer Telephone number: (021) 808-3372 E-mail address: egr@sun.ac.za Office: Room 1009 in the Merensky Physics Building
+Prof. E.G. Rohwer Telephone number: (021) 808-3372 E-mail address: egr@sun.ac.za

-Prof KK Müller-Nedebock Telephone number: (021) 808-3386 E-mail address: kkmn@sun.ac.za Office: Room 1027 in the Merensky Physics Building
+Prof. K.K.
+Müller-Nedebock Telephone number: (021) 808-3386 E-mail address: kkmn@sun.ac.za

 Mentor:

 The Department of Physics has appointed a staff member as mentor for each year of its physics programme to be available to students for consultation.
 Students should feel free to discuss general issues related to the physics programme or specific modules in the programme with the relevant mentor, in addition to usual consultations with their individual lecturers of modules.